 Jesus said aloud: "Whoever believes in me believes not in me but in him who sent me.
 And whoever sees me sees him who sent me.
 I have come as ligh into the world, so that everyone who believes in me should not remain in the darkness.
 I do not judge anyone who hears my words and does not keep them, for I came not to judge the world, but to save the world.
 The one who rejects me and does not receive my word has a judge; on the last day the word that I have spoken will serve as judge, for I have not spoken on my own, but the Father who sent me has himself given me a commandment about what to say and what to speak.
 And I know that his commandment is eternal life.
 What I speak, therefore, I speak just as the Father has told me."

-Just as Jesus and the Father share life intimately and as the disciples at Antioch were united among themselves through the Holy Spirit, so the church needs to reach outward into the world to unite people as one family in Christ.
-At the heart of this expanding family was the word of life.
-It is this outreach toward others in love that keeps us from over-controlling the word of God.
-As we share this word with others, it always brings something new, fresh and demanding, just as whenever a new life comes into a family.
-Faith and mission are intimately linked, in continuity with the mission of Jesus from the Father.
-The impulse comes from the Father, and sends us on a missionary journey of kindness and love to others.
+Just as the united disciples at Antioch were spurred to mission by the Holy Spirit, so the church continues to seek to unite all people as one worlewide family in Christ.
+At the heart of this mission is the word of God.
+As we share this word with others, it always brings something new to those who have already accepted Christ.
+Faith and mission are closely linked, like the mission of Jesus himself.
+The impulse comes from above, from the Father who continues to prompt us on a journey of mercy and love.

-Often in John's gospel, Jesus speaks of the God who sent him.
-God sent his Son among us out of love for the world.
-This sending involves a real giving, for John speaks of God as giving his Son.
-In the first reading, the church of Antioch sent out its two most gifted speakers to parts of the Roman Empire where Christ had not yet been preached.
+Often in John’s gospel, Jesus speaks of the God who sent him.
+God sent his Son out of love for the world.
+This sending involves a real giving, for God gave his Son to us and for us.
+Likewise, the church of Antioch gave its two most gifted speakers to parts of the Roman Empire where Christ had not yet been preached.

-The sending of Barnabas and Paul on mission involved generosity on the part of the Antioch Christians, who were sacrificing two prized members for the sake of others.
-In centuries past, the Irish church has sent and given some of its most gifted members to proclaim the gospel far from our shors.
-That is the nature of our Church and the nature of our call as Christians.
-We give away what is most precious to us so that others can share our resources.
-Each local church, each parish, is called not just to serve itself, but to serve other local churches whether next door or far away.
-We need to be generous with each other as God has been with us.
+The sending out of Barnabas and Paul took generosity on the part of the Antioch Christians, who were sacrificing their best speakers for the sake of others.
+In centuries past, the Irish church has sent its most gifted members to bring the gospel far from our shores.
+That is the vocation of our Church and our own vocation as Christians, to share what is most precious to us for the benefit of others.
+Each local church, each parish, is called not just to maintain itself, but to serve other groups whether near or far away.
+We seek to be as generous with others as God has been with us.